efetuba/travel_planner/README.md

 ## Print and Delete modes
 By adding print and delete buttons, user's can be print their travel plan or delete it for a new destination.

+## Testing with Jest
+Testing is done with Jest.
+To run test, use the command

+` $ npm run test`